 Per study recommendations, design work was divided into three major phases: separation, conveyance, and treatment.
 The first project, the South Omaha Industrial Area Sewer Separation (SOIASS) Project was completed in the fall of 2010.
 This project involved the construction of a new lift station at the site of a previous industrial pre-treatment facility known as the “Paunch Plant” in the Ohern/Monroe Study Basin.
-The new lift station pumps separated high-strength industrial wastewater through a force main and gravity sewer to the Missouri River Wastewater Treatment Plant.
+The new lift station pumps separated high-strength industrial wastewater through a force main and gravity sewer to the Missouri River Water Resource Recovery Facility (MRWRRF).

 This project and theSouth Omaha Industrial Area Force Main & Gravity Sewer Project eliminate the presence of high-strength industrial wastewater from three combined sewer overflow points (CSOs 102, 118, and 119).
 Due to this project, waste is now pumped to a high point in the alignment along 13th Street and then flows by gravity to the Missouri River Water Resource Recovery Facility.
 The peak wet weather capacity of the lift station is 17.4 million gallons per day (MGD), although typical dry weather flows are lower, approximately six MGD.
 Preliminary treatment consisting of screens was constructed with the lift station to protect the pumps and force main so there is no need for such facilities at the MRWRRF.
 The lift station includes pumping, preliminary treatment, electrical equipment, and odor control.